AzeemIdrisi/QR-Attendance-System/README.md

-4. **Run the Flask App:**
+4. **Run the Django Server:**

    ```
-   python3 app.py
+   python manage.py runserver 0.0.0.0:8000
    ```

 5. **Access the System:**

-   Open your web browser and go to `http://localhost:5000` to use the system.
+   Open your web browser and go to `http://localhost:8000` to use the system.

+### Setting up Firewall settings for the first time

+- Open Windows Defender Firewall Settings:

+   - Press Win + S to open the search bar.
+   - Type "Windows Defender Firewall" and select the corresponding result.

+- Create an Inbound Rule:

+   - On the left panel, click on "Advanced settings."
+   - In the left panel, select "Inbound Rules."
+   - In the right panel, click on "New Rule..." to open the New Inbound Rule Wizard.

+- Select Rule Type:

+   - Choose "Port" and click "Next."

+- Specify Port and Protocol:

+- Choose "Specific local ports" and enter the port number your Django server is running on (e.g., 8000).
+- Click "Next."

+- Choose Action:

+   - Choose "Allow the connection" and click "Next."

+- When Does the Rule Apply?

+   - Keep all three options (Domain, Private, Public) checked.
+   - Click "Next."

+- Specify Rule Name:

+   - Enter a name for your rule (e.g., "Django Server").
+   - Optionally, provide a description.
+   - Click "Finish."

+- Check the Inbound Rules:

+   - In the left panel, click on "Inbound Rules."
+   - Find your newly created rule in the list.

+- Test the Connection:

+   On another device within the same local network, try to access your Django server using the local IP address and port number or By simply scanning the displayed QR Code.

 ## Usage

 1. **Open the System in Your Web Browser:**

-   Access the system by opening your web browser and visiting `http://localhost:5000`.
+   Access the system by opening your web browser and visiting `http://localhost:8000`.

 2. **Display QR Codes:**